mscherotter/express-analytics/addon-package/readme.md

 A pulse event will be sent every 15 seconds.
 The interval can be changed before the ExpressAnalytics object is created with `ExpressAnalytics.PulseInterval = 20000;` to change it to 20 seconds, for example.
 This pulse helps determine session duration as there is no "closed" event for the add-on.
 You can always stop it with this code.

     this.analytis.dispose();

+### Logging Browser Errors

+By default, errors from Express Analytics will not be logged to the browser console.
+For debugging you can set the LogErrors property to true.

+    ExpressAnalytics.LogErrors = true;